Loneliness vs. Alone: A Christ-Centered Path to Healing for Widows

 The shift begins with how we see and what we believe about ourselves- our own identity.
 And this reality opens a door of hope for widows to move from "I Am Alone" to the more bearable and formable, "I feel so lonely right now."
 We may begin to grasp that how it is right now is not our forever reality.

 You are still alive, still a treasure... and you have so much capacity for love (not just romantically, but it could be that), connection, healing and purpose!
-And though it may not feel like it right now, you have the strength and the power to rebuild a richly meaningful future.
+And though it may not feel like it right now, you have the strength and the power to rebuild a richly meaningful future as you engage the deep mind, heart and soul work of managing your thoughts and beliefs.

 Grief has a way of shaking who we are and everything we thought we knew.
 When your world is shattered by loss, you may feel like a part of you died with your loved one.
 But as we mentioned, your identity has never been defined by another human being.
 That means that you, your life and your hope, have not died or been lost.

-The most freeing (although incredibly difficult) realization you can embrace is that no one—apart from Jesus—is coming to “save” you.
-And that’s not a bad thing; it’s actually liberating.
-As we move forward into healing, we find a hope that is foundational... even under all the rubble.
+The most freeing (although incredibly difficult) realization you can embrace as a widow is that no one—apart from Jesus—is coming to “save” you.
+Though it sounds terrible, it's not a bad thing; it’s actually liberating.

-When you begin to find yourself as wholly in and with Christ (on an experiential level), rather than permanently alone without your person, the fear of loneliness lessens its grip.
+When you begin to find yourself as wholly in and with Christ (on an experiential level), rather than permanently alone without your spouse, the fear of loneliness lessens its grip.

-We receive it with a "Yes" and "Amen!"
+We receive them with a "Yes" and "Amen!"

-Here are some ways to cultivate meaningful relationships:
+Here are some ways to cultivate these meaningful relationships:

 Volunteer to support others who are also grieving—sometimes, purpose is found in serving